stellarscripts/stellar_firma_transcripts/_posts/2020-08-14-executivequarterly-ep39e5yg-no.1-id1.md

 #### SIGMUND

 Um...
-Well, I-- You could--

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __[Number 1 turns knob]__

-Oh, there you go.
+Well, I-- You could-- __[Number 1 turns knob]__ Oh, there you go.
 Okay.
 Um...
 Yes.
 Well, well, how 'bout this?
 You're-- you're often, um, known to, to have a close relationship with, with, I believe, Number 48.
 Where's Number 48 at the moment? __[pause]__ Um...
 Are they... outside or...

 #### NUMBER 1